 Is it worth it?

-TOTAL WAR: WARHAMMER II – THE Twisted & The Twilight
+TOTAL WAR: WARHAMMER II – THE Twisted and The Twilight

 This pack includes another Skaven faction, and finally gives the Wood Elves some much needed DLC and brings them firmly into Total Warhammer 2.
 The Wood Elves themselves are lead by the Sisters of Twilight, who fight on behalf of Queen Ariel of Athel Loren (who is also in the game as a hero unit).
 Their special mechanics revolve around forging powerful weapons, and leaning into some major changes that have been included into the game for free.